bitrise-io/devcenter/_articles/reviews/frequent-ios-issues-draft.md

 {% include message_box.html type="note" title="Xcode output" content="The solutions presented here apply only to the raw, unfiltered output of Xcode.
 Every official Bitrise Xcode step has an `Output Tool` input with an `xcodebuild` option_._ If you can't find the error reason in the logs, make sure to switch the `Output Tool` option any Xcode Step you use to `xcodebuild` (Xcode's Command Line Tool).
 This results in a verbose output but will include everything the way it's produced by `xcodebuild`. "%}

-You should search for `error:` in the Xcode logs, in 99% of the cases that'll be the one which causes your issues.
+Search for `error:` in the Xcode logs: in 99% of the cases the error message covers the reason for your issues.

-If that doesn't work you should also search for `warning:`, in rare cases Xcode doesn't print an `error:` even if it fails.
+If that doesn't work, search for `warning:`.
+In rare cases Xcode doesn't print an `error:` even if it fails.

 If you have the logs on your own machine then you can run something like this in your Terminal: